 Lorna has over 30 years’ experience of working with young children and their families.
-Lorna brings this wealth of experience to her work which made her one of the most sought-after doulas in Birmingham She is the founder of the Black Mama’s Village in Birmingham.
+Lorna brings this wealth of experience to her work which made her one of the most sought-after doulas in Birmingham She is the founder of the Black Mamas' Village.

 What Childbirth Educators can Learn about Providing Safe Spaces for Black families.